ihmeuw/vivarium/docs/source/index.rst

 Vivarium Documentation
 ======================

-``vivarium`` is a framework for building complex simulations using standard `scientific Python <https://www.scipy.org/>`_ tools.
+Vivarium is a framework for building complex simulations using standard `scientific Python <https://www.scipy.org/>`_ tools.

 .. toctree::